Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 - ``getWhiskersColor``, taking no parameter, returning the color of its whiskers; this is indeed a purely cat-specific method, and different cats may have different whisker colors; as this method, like the previous one, returns a result to the caller, it is a *request* method

-- ``declareBirthday``, incrementing the age of our cat, not taking any parameter nor returning anything; it will be therefore be implemented as a *oneway* method (i.e. not returning any result to the caller, hence not even needing to know it), whose call is only interesting for its effect on the cat state: here, making it one year older
+- ``declareBirthday``, incrementing the age of our cat, not taking any parameter nor returning anything; it will be therefore be implemented as a *oneway* method (i.e. not returning any result to the caller, hence not even needing to know it), whose call is only interesting for its effect on the state of this cat: here, making it one year older

 - ``setWhiskerColor``, assigning the specified color to the whiskers of that cat instance, not returning anything (another oneway method, then)

 Declaring a birthday is not cat-specific, nor mammal-specific: we can consider it being creature-specific.
-Cat instances should then inherit this method, preferably indirectly from the ``class_Creature`` class, in all cases without having to specify anything, since the ``superclasses`` attribute already implies it (implying one time for all that cats *are* creatures and thus, unless specified otherwise, are and behave as such).
+Cat instances should then inherit this method, preferably indirectly from the ``class_Creature`` class, in all cases without having to specify anything, since the ``superclasses`` define already implies it (implying one time for all that cats *are* creatures and thus, unless specified otherwise, are and behave as such).
 Of course this inherited method may be overridden at will anywhere in the class hierarchy.

 We will discuss the *definition* of these methods later, but for the moment let's determine their signatures and declarations, and how we are expected to *call* them.